bartkoo98/influx-v1/README.md

 ## About:
 *Currently working on another project

-Meet my main ongoing project – a Spring-based API that creates a versatile blogging platform that offers a rich feature set for both users and administrators.
+Meet my main project – a Spring-based API that creates a versatile blogging platform that offers a rich feature set for both users and administrators.
 This dynamic system allows users to create and manage articles, comment on them, and categorize their content.
 With a dual-role system in place, administrators have additional control and privileges.